 Folic Acid Deficiency – Causes and Prevention

 Folic acid deficiency is a situation whereby the folic acid levels in the body become very low.
 Folic acid is a type of B vitamin that helps to repair the DNA of the body.
-(1)(2) Also, it helps the production of red blood cells (RBCs).
+(1)(2) Also, it helps in the production of red blood cells (RBCs).
 When the folic acid level in one’s diet is low, that person can end up with folic acid deficiency.

 To get enough folic acid for the optimal functioning of your body, certain foods that are good sources of folate are recommended.
 Such foods are dark green vegetables, fruits, nuts, beans, grain products, and more.
 When folic acid levels in your body are low, it can result in a deficiency in just a few short weeks.
 You can also experience folic acid deficiency if you have a genetic mutation or a disease that doesn’t allow your body to absorb or convert folate into its usable form, methylfolate.
 (1)

 A folate deficiency can lead to anemia (a condition where the body has fewer RBCs than needed).
 Red blood cells carry the oxygen needed by the tissues of the body, so having a low red blood cell count can deprive the tissues of the oxygen they need in order to function effectively.

 Main Causes of Folic Acid Deficiency

 Diet: One of the main causes of folic acid deficiency is a diet that is very low in fresh fruits and vegetables.
 Also, overcooking foods can oftentimes destroy the inherent vitamins contained in the food.
 If you don’t get a diet that is rich in folate, your body’s folic acid level will become low and in turn, lead to a deficiency.